 The Information Systems major in the BCom is the first and only programme in New Zealand to receive academic recognition and certification from The International Institute of Business Analysis (IIBA®).

-Explore the undergraduate courses you can take for a major in Information Systems.
+Explore the undergraduate courses in Information Systems

 Where can undergraduate study in Information Systems take you?